Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Introduction

 \section{Introduction}

 In the 21st century, software engineering has evolved from a niche discipline into the digital backbone of the global economy, generating trillions in value and employing hundreds of millions of people worldwide.
 Today, software is the invisible infrastructure that connects commerce, communication, healthcare, transportation, and nearly every facet of modern life.
-It has become the omnipresent, global aether of our digital civilization.
-But unlike a fundamental force of nature, software is created by humans, inheriting our limitations and tendency to make mistakes.

-The early days of software developed by smaller teams are long gone.
-Today's software products are huge, often comprising millions of lines of code and hundreds of dependencies.
-No single human, nor even large teams, has a comprehensive understanding of such systems.
-This is the same as trying to build a skyscraper with bare hands.
-Current development methodologies attempt to manage this complexity by breaking down the problems, but this merely distributes the potential failures among developers.
-This is because individual developers, working on isolated components, still introduce bugs, inconsistencies, and architectural drift.
-The consequences are significant: costly delays, security vulnerabilities, system outages, and a drag on innovation.
-Industry reports consistently highlight that debugging and maintenance consume a staggering 50-70\% of development resources~\cite{cisq2020}.

-The path to truly reliable software lies in systematically reducing the dependence on manual intervention for repetitive, error-prone, and complex analytical tasks.
-AI-based automation offers the potential for consistency, speed, and depth of analysis that exceed human capabilities.
-By automating many stages of the software development lifecycle (SDLC), from code generation and testing to debugging and refactoring, we can mitigate human error, enforce best practices, and achieve unprecedented levels of quality assurance.
+Software maintenance dominates engineering effort: debugging and maintenance account for 50--70\% of development resources in many organizations~\cite{cisq2020}.
+However, repository-scale automated program repair remains difficult because the cause of a failure and its manifestation are often distributed across files, layers, and abstractions.
+Current LLM-based coding agents can generate plausible local patches, but remain less reliable when the task requires repository-level fault localization, constrained editing, and regression-aware validation.

-The core blocker for zero-touch maintenance is not \emph{code generation}, but \emph{systemic reasoning}: mapping an \emph{issue} to a \emph{minimal, safe} set of edits under repository-wide constraints (APIs, invariants, tests, deploy rules).
-This demands (i) a \emph{repository-scale semantic representation} (beyond embeddings alone), and (ii) a \emph{risk-aware control policy} that decides when to stop, where to edit, and how to validate.
+The central challenge is not code generation in isolation, but \emph{systemic reasoning}: mapping an issue report to a minimal, safe set of edits under repository-wide constraints such as APIs, invariants, tests, and deployment rules.
+This requires both a repository representation that preserves causal structure beyond lexical similarity and a control policy that decides what to inspect, where to edit, and when to stop.

-Modern models can synthesize non-trivial patches and reason about code structure, yet this progress has not translated into robust performance on realistic repository-level tasks: on benchmarks such as SWE-bench, resolution rates remain modest, especially for open-source models.
+Modern models can synthesize non-trivial patches and reason about code structure, yet this progress has not translated into robust performance on realistic repository-level tasks: on benchmarks such as SWE-bench~\cite{jimenez2024swebench}, resolution rates remain modest, especially for open-source models.